-222.104 Semester 1, Semester 2, SS 2021, SS 2022 Gain competence in specific printmaking techniques,
+222.104 Semester 1 (Manawatū and Wellington), Semester 2, SS 2022 (Wellington)

-Ngā Hanga Whakairo: Traditional Māori Visual Art
+Gain competence in specific printmaking techniques, skills and processes.

-(Manawatū, Wellington and via Distance)
+Ngā Hanga Whakairo: Traditional Māori Visual Art 150.106 Semester 1

-Be introduced to the scope of Māori art with a view to recognising traditional elementary forms and their significance.
+(Manawatū, Wellington and via Distance) Be introduced to the scope of Māori art with a view to recognising traditional elementary forms and their significance.
 Consider social and cultural dimensions and examine Māori art forms from pre-contact times to the present within the context of a dynamic and changing society.